roy-93/roy-93/README.md

 ## Hi there 👋

+My name is Aninda, and I'm a Biostatistics Ph.D. candidate at the Medical College of Wisconsin, interested in developing statistical methodologies that can be applied to improve public health.

- 🔭 I’m currently working on ...
+ 🔭 I’m currently working on network modeling for my dissertation and collaborating with pediatric hematologists and epidemiologists to optimize treatment protocols by
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+     analyzing Electronic Health Record (EHR) data.
+- 🌱 I’m currently developing a Bayesian hierarchical modeling structure to flexibly relate brain networks to individual traits, leveraging Metropolis-Hastings and Gibbs-sampling simulation.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I can make some mostly accurate animal sounds...:D

 <!--
 **roy-93/roy-93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.